-Please note that failing to deliver company accounts on time is also a criminal offence for
+Please note that failing to deliver on time is also a criminal offence for

-which company directors may be prosecuted.
+which the directors may be prosecuted.
 Please note if a filing deadline expires on a Sunday or a Bank Holiday, the

-law still requires company accounts to be filed by that date.
+law still requires them to be filed by that date.
 You should therefore

 ensure that they are posted in time to arrive before such a deadline.

-The company accounts must be approved by the company's board of directors
+They must be approved by the board of directors

 appearing above the director's signature.

-The directors' report, if required, must be signed by a director or
+The directors' report, if required, is signed by a director or

-the company secretary.
+the secretary.
 If an auditors' report, special auditors' report or

-accountants' report is attached to the company accounts, then it must state
+accountants' report is attached, then it should state

 the names of the auditors or accountants and be signed by them.
 You do not

-have to publish the company accounts before a general meeting of the company or
+have to publish them before a general meeting or

-have them agreed by the Inland Revenue before sending them to Companies House.
+have them agreed by the Inland Revenue before sending them off.

-10. What happens to documents when they arrive at Companies House?
+10. What happens to documents when they arrive at the Registrar?

-The documents and forms you deliver to Companies House are initially scanned
+The documents and forms you deliver are initially scanned

 to produce an electronic image.
 The original documents are stored and